-At Suits Me, we provide all of our account holders with a contactless Mastercard® debit card to make payments, online, in-store and over the phone.
-Our accounts also come with a mobile banking app, online banking where you can manage your money and set up direct debits and standing orders.
+At Suits Me®, we provide all of our account holders with a contactless Mastercard® debit card to make payments, online, in-store and over the phone.
+Our accounts also come with a mobile app, online account where you can manage your money and set up direct debits and standing orders.

 Our accounts also come with an exclusive cashback reward programme where you will get money back when you use your Suits Me® debit card in one of our many retailer partners.